iyad14/Robotics-Session01/linux-questions.md

+# Linux Questions
+## Answer the following questions (brief answers, not need for huge paragraphs)
 1. Explain the difference between `ls -l` and `ls -a`.
 What specific information does each option provide?

 2. Describe a scenario where using `mkdir` might fail and how to handle such a failure programmatically.